viccherubini/throwback/README.md

 * `throwback`
 * `throwback /path/to/directory/to/test`

+After installing the Throwback configuration file properly, you can run `./throwback examples` from within the repository to see example test execution.

 ## Writing Tests
 Throwback borrows from Go's testing philosophy in that every file suffixed with `_test.php` in a specific directory is considered a test and executed as so.
 Each file ending in `_test.php` should have a single class in it that extends the `ThrowbackTestCase` class that Throwback provides (you can have multiple classes in a single file, but organizing your tests like that makes them harder to manage).
 Each test class name must be unique within a specific directory.